bunkahle/gif2numpy/README.md

-# gif2numpy
+# # gif2numpy Version 1.1
-Python library to convert gif images to numpy images or to OpenCV without PIL or pillow.
+Python library to convert single oder multiple frame gif images to numpy images or to OpenCV without PIL or pillow.
 OpenCV does not support gif images.
-Works universally on Python 2 and 3.

 Install it with